-- \ Class C Shares automatically convert into Class A Shares eight years after the purchase date.
-The 10-Year performance for Class C Shares does not reflect the conversion to Class A Shares after the first eight years of performance. - \\ Class R6 Shares commenced operations on February 26, 2016.
+Class C Shares automatically convert into Class A Shares eight years after the purchase date.
+The 10-Year performance for Class C Shares does not reflect the conversion to Class A Shares after the first eight years of performance.

+Class R6 Shares commenced operations on July 31, 2015.
 Prior to that date, the performance of Class R6 Shares shown in the table above is that of Institutional Shares.
 Performance has not been adjusted to reflect the lower expenses of Class R6 Shares.
 Class R6 Shares would have had higher returns because: (i) Institutional Shares and Class R6 Shares represent interests in the same portfolio of securities; and (ii) Class R6 Shares have lower expenses.
+Benchmark returns do not reflect any deductions for fees or expenses.